NicolasLiampotis/documentation/content/en/providers/check-in/sp/_index.md

 #### Syntax

-An entitlement value expressing group membership and role information has the following syntax (components enclosed in square brackets are OPTIONAL):
+An entitlement value expressing a capability has the following syntax (components enclosed in square brackets are OPTIONAL):

 ```text